niklasbuschmann/contrast/_posts/2022-12-25-ribbonFinFish.md

 The datasets from the tracking algorithms were used to find wave parameters such as wavelength, frequency, time period and amplitude.
 A conversion factor was found based on the length of the actual fish in cm and the length in pixels from the data.
 This conversion factor was used to plot and analyse the data in cm.
-The fin and the bodyline from frames were plotted.
+Used curve fitting tools in MATLAB to fit the bodyline and fin data.
 PCA raw data was obtained by considering x-coordinates of the fin data as the rows and each column as a complete fin.
 Each columns represent the fin at a given frame.

 Testing the fin and bodyline data for selected frames  | Checking the visibility of nodal point